Interior head: Chaco protections ‘millennia in the making’ - KESQ

 Associated Press

 CHACO CULTURE NATIONAL HISTORICAL PARK, N.M.
-(AP) — U.S. Interior Secretary Deb Haaland is meeting with state and tribal leaders in northwestern New Mexico, where a battle has waged for decades over oil and gas development.
-Haaland’s visit Monday comes a week after her agency announced it would seek to withdraw federal land holdings within 10 miles of Chaco Culture National Historical Park.
-The surrounding land is part of the Navajo reservation.
-While Navajo leaders support preserving parts of the area, they say individual Navajo allottees stand to lose a source of income if the buffer is created as proposed.
+(AP) — U.S. Interior Secretary Deb Haaland met with state and tribal leaders Monday in northwestern New Mexico where a battle has waged for decades over oil and gas development.
+Haaland reflected on actions her agency took last week to curb new leasing around Chaco Culture National Historic Park.
+She says the celebration was “millennia in the making.”
+While Navajo leaders support preserving parts of the area, they say individual Navajos stand to lose a source of income if a proposed buffer is created.
 The area holds significance for many Indigenous people in the Southwest.
+Haaland is a member of Laguna Pueblo.